Lawrence Frick State Hospital, later SCI Cresson, is a former tuberculosis sanatorium and prison in the Allegheny

 Cresson Tuberculosis Sanitorium

 Dixon designed the campus layout of what became the Allegheny Tuberculosis Sanitorium, which included a central administration building flanked by two wings.
 The first buildings erected were the Administration Building, the Dining Building, and the East Wing, all connected by interior corridors.
 4 9 Also built were 20 cottages, four open pavilions, a powerhouse, laundry facilities, a barn, and a poultry house.
 Most of the early structures were designed in the Tudor Revival style, with the Administration Building receiving the most adornments with gargoyles on the tower and the crests of Scottish clans cut into the sandstone as a reminder of Carnegie’s heritage.

 As the number of children admitted to Allegheny increased, so did the need for some schooling.
 A small frame structure was built in 1915, and a patient who had been a teacher was placed in charge.
 4 9 After the West Wing opened, with children occupying ten of the twelve wards, a playground was installed, and the schoolhouse was moved there.
 Two other one-room schools were soon built and were ultimately replaced by two four-room buildings.

 A training school for nurses was added in 1919, 4 followed by the erection of the Children’s Playhouse that contained a swimming pool and play space for children in 1921 and 1922.
 9 The pool was used for the treatment of children crippled by polio.
 In 1932, the 122-bed Children’s House and associated nursery opened to serve adolescents under the age of six.
 4 9

-The development of the drug streptomycin led to a dramatic decline of tuberculosis rates and deaths in the United States.
+The development of the drug streptomycin led to a dramatic decline in tuberculosis rates and deaths in the United States.
 1 Streptomycin was first isolated in October 1943 by Albert Schatz, a Ph.D. student in a laboratory at Rutgers University as part of a research project funded by Merck and Company.
 5 6 The first randomized trial of streptomycin against pulmonary tuberculosis was carried out between 1946 and 1948 by the MRC Tuberculosis Research Unit and was widely accepted to be the first randomized curative trial.
 7 The results showed efficacy against tuberculosis.
 8